DannyDakota/DannyDakota.github.io/README.md

 -Also note that we process insert each search scrape into the mongoDB server so refrain from searching the same string twice as it will result in duplicate elements popping up in the product screen.
 Instead, proceed to categories on the left to select the previously searched string.

+-If anyone has issues setting up, you can just contact me @dannydakota on telegram!